apollographql/router/DEVELOPMENT.md

 asdf reshim
 ```

-The `harmonizer` dependency requires building a nodejs project.
+The `router-bridge` dependency requires building a nodejs project.
 This should
 happen automatically, but may take some time.

 Set up your git hooks: